pismute/coroutine-tutorial/tutorial.md

 ** Dictionary Comprehensions **

+In Python 2.7+ you can write comprehensions over dictionaries.

 [[[cog
 dct = { a : b for a, b in [('foo', 'bar'), ('fizz', 'pop')] }
 print( dct )